An article by Sebastian Hartmann, November 2019

 The critical playing field, which the Procurement function needs to master, is likely to revolve around the following demand categories:

-In the next article, we will discuss these categories in more detail.
-We will also look at the key activities and new value levers, such as
+In of my upcoming article, I will discuss these categories in more detail.
+Together, we will also look at the key activities and new value levers, such as

 - Business Connectivity: Category Management & Category Portfolio Management